Overview

 Preserving as much ovarian tissue as possible during the surgery can also help to reduce the risk of infertility.

-In some cases, fertility preservation techniques such as oocyte or ovarian tissue cryopreservation may be recommended prior to surgery.
+In some cases, fertility preservation techniques such as oocyte or ovarian tissue cryopreservation may be recommended before surgery.
 These techniques ensure that the patient has the option to have children in the future.

 So now you know it is possible to conceive after an ovarian cyst surgery.
 But "how soon?" is the question.
 Let’s discuss that.